liyubing19/Streamer.Bot-Bot-Checker-With-List/README.md

 ** Works With Twitch, YouTube, Kick.com integration for Streamer.bot **

+<ins>Features:</ins>
+- Checks Text File For Bot Name
+- If Bot Is Found In Text File It Stops The Scrip
+- Sets Argument To 'Bots' To 'True or False' Depending If Found

 <ins>Install</ins>
 1) Copy The Streamer.Bot Import String
 2) Paste It Into The Import String Box In Streamer.Bot